cflidgren/personal-website/content/writings.md

 1. Falkowski, D., **Lidgren, C-F.**, _Conjugating by singular operators: On the boundedness of similarity transforms near singular points._
 {{<badges>}} {{< arxiv "2410.19161" >}} {{</badges>}}
-1. Troedsson, E., Falkowski, D., **Lidgren, C-F.**, Wendt, H., Carlsson, M., _On joint eigen-decompositions of matrices._
+1. Troedsson, E., Falkowski, D., **Lidgren, C-F.**, Wendt, H., Carlsson, M., _On joint eigen-decompositions of matrices._ To be published in SIMAX.
 {{<badges>}}{{< arxiv "2409.10292">}}{{</badges>}}
 {reversed="reversed"}